Chenerywoman/spring_boot_helm/README.md

 * Click on pipeline -> ok Pipeline -> Select ‘pipeline script from SCM’ , then SCM – select Git Repository url

-* go to GitHub & clone the https url of the spring_boot_helm app & paste the url under Description
+* go to GitHub & clone the https url of the spring_boot_helm app & paste the url

 * tick ‘this project is parameterised’  & choose string parameter